De Selby: Analysis

+In other works

 "de Selby" and his commentators are frequently cited in the footnotes of Robert Anton Wilson's novel The Widow's Son.
 Wilson later included Professor de Selby as the main character in his short story "The Horror on Howth Hill" where de Selby has a conversation with J. R. "Bob" Dobbs.

+Irish musician Hozier referenced De Selby in the tracks De Selby (Part 1) and De Selby (Part 2) on his 2023 album Unreal Unearth.